igorski/igorski-as3-lib/src/nl/igorski/lib/_README.txt

-these files were first shared to create an open source library of the nl.igorski.lib.audio package, which is the the audio synthesis and caching engine used by www.onebarloop.com
+these files were first shared to create an open source library of the nl.igorski.lib.audio-package, which is the the audio synthesis and caching engine used by www.onebarloop.com

 However, other classes and components used for www.onebar... ( and several other